falseresync/fabric-website/content/posts/markdown-test-file.md

 *   This is a list item with two paragraphs.

     This is the second paragraph in the list item.
-You're only required to indent the first line.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.

 *   Another item in the same list.